NLP-enabled Trajectory Map-matching in Urban Road Networks using a Transformer-based Encoder-decoder: Methodology

 \subsection{Problem Statement}

-This paper aims to develop a surrogate model for the map-matching tasks.
-The goal is to create a deep learning model that estimates the actual route taken by a vehicle in the form of a sequence of road segments when provided with a sequence of sparse, raw GPS coordinates.
+The goal of this paper is to create a deep learning model that estimates the actual route taken by a vehicle in the form of a sequence of road segments when provided with a sequence of sparse, raw GPS coordinates.
 A seq2seq model is a well-suited approach to achieve this objective.
 This study employs a transformer-based encoder-decoder model to predict the most likely route based on a sequence of spatially unique grid cells onto which the noisy raw coordinates are projected.